findel/Wubblog/README.md

 This will be the project used by the blog administrator(s) to edit content and so on.
 Administrators, or `Authors`, will be required to sign in to use this site.

-I've decided I will use a separate project for this because I prefer the added security by ambiguity that I feel it provides, since it can be run on a completely separate domain.
+I've decided I will use a separate project for this because I prefer the added security through obscurity that I feel it provides, since it can be run on a completely separate domain.
 For example, on my blog I plan on running this as a not too obvious sub-domain.

 ### Wubblog.Library